The next GDL Scholarship application period (for 2019 scholarships):

 Please note there are two stages to the application process:

-David Karmel Awards are the top merit based awards followed by other named awards.
+David Karmel Scholarships are the top merit based scholarships followed by other named Scholarships.

-Financial circumstances are not considered in determining whether to make scholarships or awards in the first instance.
+Financial circumstances are not considered in determining whether to make scholarships in the first instance.
 All applicants who are awarded a merit based scholarship will automatically receive £3000 (the base amount).

 2. Financial Means